ludwig-cf/ludwig-cf.github.io/inputs/colloid.rst

   colloid_one_elev2    1.0_0.0_0.0        # Second vector

-The vectors do not have to be unit vectors; they do not even have to be at right angles (the second will be orthogonalisated against the first).
+The vectors do not have to be unit vectors; they do not even have to be at right angles (the second will be orthogonalised against the first).
-However, they must no be parallel (linearly dependent).
+However, they must not be parallel (linearly dependent).
 Again, the related orientation (including the third axis) will be computed internally.

 Initialisation of orientation in colloid state files